marxin/texi2rst-generated/sphinx/cpp/header-files/wrapper-headers.rst

 in which the current file was found.

-Suppose you specify :option:`-I /usr/local/include`, and the list of directories to search also includes /usr/include; and suppose both directories contain signal.h.
+Suppose you specify :option:`-I /usr/local/include`, and the list of directories to search also includes :samp:`/usr/include`; and suppose both directories contain :samp:`signal.h`.
 Ordinary ``#include
-<signal.h>`` finds the file under /usr/local/include.
+<signal.h>`` finds the file under :samp:`/usr/local/include`.
 If that
-file contains ``#include_next <signal.h>``, it starts searching after that directory, and finds the file in /usr/include.
+file contains ``#include_next <signal.h>``, it starts searching after that directory, and finds the file in :samp:`/usr/include`.

 :samp:`#include_next` does not distinguish between ``<file>`` and ``"file"`` inclusion, nor does it check that the file you